559 attributed reviews in the last 3 years

 A simple IF function, testing whether Olly the Owl is underpaid or not

 In Excel VBA you also write conditions using the word IF, but the syntax is more flexible and is - usually - split over different lines.
-This blog shows how to use the IF / ELSE / END IF syntax followed by the alternative SELECT CASE syntax.
+This tutorial shows how to use the IF / ELSE / END IF syntax followed by the alternative SELECT CASE syntax.

 For all but the simplest conditions the SELECT CASE format will give code which is easier to write, comment and understand.